apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 <br/>

 ![](./../img/blog/patterns-blog-2/rule-dsl.png)
 The previous post covered the use of `groupingKeyNames` by `DynamicKeyFunction` to extract message keys.
 Parameters from the second part of this rule are used by `DynamicAlertFunction`: they define the actual logic of the performed operations and their parameters (such as the alert triggering limit).
 This means that the same rule must be present in both `DynamicKeyFunction` and `DynamicAlertFunction`.
 To achieve this result, we will use the [broadcast data distribution mechanism](https://ci.apache.org/projects/flink/flink-docs-release-1.10/dev/stream/state/broadcast_state.html) of Apache Flink.

-Let’s turn to the Job Graph of the system that we are building:
+Figure 2 presents the final job graph of the system that we are building:

 <center>
 <img src="{{ site.baseurl }}/img/blog/patterns-blog-2/job-graph.png" width="800px" alt="Figure 2: Job Graph of the Fraud Detection Flink Job"/>
 <br/>